austinmama/fortigate-1g/faqs.md

 {:important: .important}
 {:support: data-reuse='support'}

-# FAQs for Fortigate Security Appliance 1 Gbps
+# FAQs for FortiGate Security Appliance 1 Gbps
 {: #faqs-for-fortigate-security-appliance-1gbps}

 The following are frequently asked questions when working with the FortiGate Security Appliance (FSA) 1 Gbps firewall.